yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

       type: LoadBalancer
     ```

-8. Press the Escape key and type ":wq"; then press the Enter key to save and close the file
+8. Press the Escape key and type ":wq"; then press the Enter key to save and close the file.

 9. Type the following command to deploy the application described by the YAML files.
 You will receive a message indicating the items kubectl has created a web deployment and a web service.